thelfer/tfel/docs/mfront/stress-potential/DDIF2.md

-% The `DDIF2` brick
-% Bruno Michel, Thomas Helfer
-% 12/2017

-This page describes the `DDIF2` brick.

-The `DDIF2` behaviour is used to describe the brittle nature of nuclear fuel ceramics and is usually coupled with a description of the viscoplasticity of those ceramics (See for example [@monerie_overall_2006,@salvo_experimental_2015;@salvo_experimental_2015-1]).
+The `DDIF2` stress potential is used to describe the brittle nature of nuclear fuel ceramics and is usually coupled with a description of the viscoplasticity of those ceramics (See for example [@monerie_overall_2006,@salvo_experimental_2015;@salvo_experimental_2015-1]).